Nishi-Ōhara Station: Platforms

-Adjacent stations

 History

 Nishi-Ōhara Station opened on June 20, 1960, as a station on the Japanese National Railways (JNR) Kihara Line.
 With the division and privatization of JNR on April 1, 1987, the station came under control of East Japan Railway Company (JR East).
 On March 24, 1988, operation of the Kihara Line was transferred to the third-sector railway operator Isumi Railway, with the line renamed the Isumi Line.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 13 passengers daily.